This post contains affiliate links. As an Amazon associate I earn qualifying purchases. Click here for more about this policy.

 Lemon Poppy Seed Cashew Cookies!
-Made flourless with nut butter and only 5 ingredients, these bursting with citrus goodies are sure to brighten any day!
+Made flourless with nut butter & only 4 ingredients, these bursting with citrus goodies are sure to brighten any day!
 Paleo + Vegan + Gluten Free + Low Calorie

 Years ago when I transitioned to healthier eating, one of the first changes I made was drinking more water.
 But I wasn’t very successful at first because water is well, boring.